sv09/DNMarket_Scrape/README.md

 # DNMarket_Scrape

-Scrape code for scraping archive files from DNM
+scrape.py - Scrape code for scraping archive files from Dark Net Market. web_scrape_description.py - Scrape code for scraping web for extracting decsription of each product in the dataset.